nabeghe/mem-php/README.md

 // Checks if a key exists in a cache group.
 Mem::has(mixed $key, mixed $group = 'default'): bool

+// Returns the first key of an item that matches the regex.
+Mem::match($regex, $group = 'default'): ?string

+// Returns items whose keys match the regex.
+Mem::matches($regex, $group = 'default'): ?array

 // Checks if a group exists.
 Mem::hasGroup(mixed $group): bool